Redesign: Airplane Boarding Pass

 With these considerations in mind, let’s start the redesign process!

 Most of the items are laid out consistently: small label on top, with the value in large font underneath.
 The highlighted items do not follow this information hierarchy:

-The highlighted items are codes for gate agents.
-I’d guess that they are triangulated for max separation.
-Perhaps, through training, agents learn to examine the left side for code #1, the top right corner for code #2, and the bottom right corner for code #3.
+The highlighted items are most likely codes for gate agents.
+I’d guess that they are triangulated for max separation, so that agents can examine the left side for code #1, the top for code #2, and the bottom right corner for code #3.

-Interesting approach, but we can do better.
-Let’s take strong visual elements that already exist—the barcodes—and anchor codes to them.
+Let’s instead take strong visual elements that already exist—the barcodes—and anchor the codes to them.
 Now, instead of searching arbitrarily, the agent can use the barcodes as landmarks to locate codes.